ry-gr/covert-radio/README.md

 11. Any spots where there is a cut in the cardboard for a cable as shown in the 3d model where there is paper interfering, by cutting with a razor horizontally on the back of the paper where the cable needs to go, it can be slotted in easily.

-12. When all is done plug in your power cable to the Pi and Battery, wait for it to boot for a few seconds then browse to the Pi's IP address and enjoy surfing the waterfall!
+12. When all is done plug in your power cable to the Pi and Battery, wait for it to boot for a few seconds then browse to the PI's IP address and enjoy surfing the waterfall!

 ## Blueprint of supports for hardware